arcub/sumo/README.md

 * Damage x2
 * Control x1

-Marks will be out of 30 - 5 for each category
+Marks will be out of 30 - 5 for each category.

 # Authors